 What is a Lisfranc injury?

-The term Lisfranc's joint refers to the tarsometatarsal joints where the short tarsal bones in the midfoot meet the long bones or metatarsals in the foot.
-Jaques Lisfranc was a surgeon in Napoleon’s army who described an operation for an amputation through this joint.
+The term Lisfranc joint refers to the tarsometatarsal joints where the short tarsal bones in the midfoot meet the long bones or metatarsals in the foot.
+Jaques Lisfranc was a surgeon in Napoleon’s army who described an operation for amputation through this joint.

-If you suspect a Lisfranc's injury, or even a midtarsal joint sprain, then seek medical advice immediately.
-Delaying treatment of Lisfranc's injury can cause long term or permanent damage.
+If you suspect a Lisfranc injury or even a midtarsal joint sprain, then seek medical advice immediately.
+Delaying treatment of Lisfranc injury can cause long-term or permanent damage.

 A doctor will X-ray the foot with the athlete in a weight-bearing position.
-However, this injury is often missed even with an x-ray, so if the therapist suspects Lisfranc's injury and it is not obvious through X-ray then MRI or bone scan is required to confirm the diagnosis.
+However, even with an X-ray, it is often missed.